AaltoVision/camera-gyro-calibration/README.md

 Dependencies
 --
-FFMPEG.
+Created in MatLab R2017a.

+FFMPEG is used to extract the frames.

-In order to extract features mexopencv is used.
-However, the extracted points are available and thus it can be run as is.
+In order to extract features mexopencv (3.0.0) is used.

+The extracted points are available and thus the example can be run  without FFMPEG and mexopencv.

 Code description
 --